 This argument is based on a belief that if an object falling towards a black hole emits a light signal that is received by a distant observer, then eventually the last photon will be received before the end of time.
 It fails to take into account the fact that, as the received photons are red-shifted, they get to have progressively lower and lower energy, and hence there is never a last photon in a finite time.

 Quantum mechanics has been an incredibly accurate predictor of behaviour in physics.
 The accuracy is far greater than that of any other theoretical model.
 This has led some to suggest that quantum mechanical rules somehow take precedence over those of general relativity.
 But bear in mind that when a dying star collapses to form a white dwarf, it is held up by electron degeneracy pressure.
 This fails when the mass is sufficient.
 The reason?
 It is because any greater pressure would require the electrons to be travelling at greater than the speed of light.
 Relativity theory dictates that this is not possible.
-The next stage is a neutron star but as we increase the mass, a similar point is reached at which neutrons would have to travel at the speed of light.
+The next stage is a neutron star but as we increase the mass, a similar point is reached at which the constituent parts of neutrons (quarks) would have to travel at the speed of light.
 At this point, gravity wins completely.
 Until we reach a point at which general relativity fails, there will be no greater ultimate force in the Universe.
-There may well be greater forces; we just have not encountered them yet.
+There may still be greater forces; we just have not detected them yet.